-Patient Charges and Costs
+Patient Charges & Costs

 You’re more than just a label on a bill.
-Memorial Hospital is dedicated to providing you with the information you need to keep your health on point, including details regarding our charges, your costs and information about financial assistance that may be available to you.
+Memorial Hospital is dedicated to providing you with the information you need to keep your health on point, including details regarding our charges, your costs, and information about financial assistance that may be available to you.
 We want to deliver easier, more personal care to you and your family.

 How Memorial Hospital Can Help You Understand Your Cost of Care